Tomalin18/designertool/docs/card-components.md

 ## Best Practices

-1. **Use appropriate card types** for your content (e.g., ProductCard for e-commerce, PricingCard for pricing)
+1. **Use appropriate card types** for your content (e.g., ProductCard for e-commerce, PricingCard for pricing, NewsCard for articles)

-2. **Customize colors** to match your brand using the color props (hex format, e.g., `#171717`)
+2. **Customize colors** to match your brand using the color props (hex format, e.g., `#171717`):
-3. **Provide meaningful defaults** - all cards have sensible defaults that work when props are undefined
+   - Use base colors (`backgroundColor`, `borderColor`, `textColor`) for overall styling
+   - Use element-specific colors (`titleColor`, `descriptionColor`, `iconColor`, etc.) for fine-grained control
+   - Leave color props empty to use component defaults or fallback to parent colors

+3. **Control visibility** with display props (`showX` boolean props) to show/hide specific elements without removing them from the component structure

+4. **Adjust spacing** using padding and gap props to create the desired layout density:
+   - Use `padding` for card inner spacing
+   - Use `gap`, `featureGap`, `skillGap`, etc. for spacing between elements

+5. **Enable hover effects** with `hoverEffect` prop for interactive cards that respond to user interaction

-4. **Use the playground** to experiment with different configurations before implementing
+6. **Use the playground** to experiment with different configurations before implementing - the customize panel provides real-time preview of all changes

-5. **Check component detail pages** for complete prop documentation
+7. **Check component detail pages** (`/components/[slug]`) for complete prop documentation and examples

-6. **Leave color props empty** if you want to use the component's default styling
+8. **Leverage element-specific colors** for better visual hierarchy:
+   - Use `titleColor` to make titles stand out
+   - Use `descriptionColor` for subtler text
+   - Use `accentColor` or `buttonColor` for call-to-action elements

+9. **Control dimensions** with slider props (`imageHeight`, `avatarSize`, `iconSize`) to match your design requirements

+10. **Use boolean props** to customize card behavior:
+    - `hoverEffect`: Enable/disable hover animations
+    - `gradientAnimated`: Control gradient animations
+    - Display controls: Show/hide elements as needed

+11. **Provide meaningful defaults** - all cards have sensible defaults that work when props are undefined

-7. **Use slider controls** for numeric values (borderRadius, padding) - they provide visual feedback and proper number conversion
+12. **Use slider controls** for numeric values - they provide visual feedback and proper number conversion

 Refer to the playground for exact props and defaults for each card variant.
+Each card's customize panel is organized into Content and Style tabs, with Style further divided into Colors, Spacing, Border, and Other subcategories for easy navigation.